 How to Tell If You Grind & Clench Your Teeth at NightJuly 31, 2023 8:45 am

 The pressure of clenching and grinding stresses your jaw muscles and tissues.
 If you wake up with a sore or tender jaw, you’re likely clenching or grinding your teeth in your sleep.
-This pain can be mildly annoying, but if it becomes serious, you can develop TMJ dysfunction.
+This discomfort can range from mildly annoying to debilitating.
+It can also contribute to temporomandibular joint dysfunction, called TMD.

-The pressure from clenching and grinding can spread from your jaw and mouth area to your head!
-All those muscles and joints are connected, so you may feel tension in your temples and forehead.
-If you’re experiencing dull headaches, bruxism (which is the official name for teeth-grinding) could be the cause.
+The tension in your jaw and mouth area from clenching and grinding can spread to other areas of your head because your muscles and joints are connected.
+For example, you may feel tension in your temples, forehead, and neck.
+If you’re experiencing dull headaches, bruxism (which is the official name for chronic teeth grinding) could be the cause.

 Plugged Ears & Ear Pain

-Do your ears feel oddly full or uncomfortable?
+Do your ears often feel oddly full or uncomfortable?
 Your jaw works like a hinge, and that hinge is right beneath your ears.
 If there’s a lot of tension in that area, it can affect your inner ear pressure.
-Your ears may feel plugged, itchy, or even painful.
+Your ears may feel plugged, itchy, and painful.

-You probably can’t tell if your teeth are worn or damaged from clenching and grinding, but a dentist can!
 As your teeth rub together, the surfaces wear down.
-They can even chip or crack!
-During an exam, we’ll spot these issues and determine whether you’re clenching and grinding at night.
+Thin enamel means you are more likely to experience teeth sensitivity and a greater incidence of tooth decay.
+Grinding and clenching can even chip and crack your teeth!
+During an exam, we can spot these issues and determine whether you’re clenching and grinding at night.

 Clenching and teeth grinding can cause a lot of problems!
 Thankfully, there are treatment options, like nightguards.
-These are similar to mouthguards you wear for sports, but they’re only worn at night.
-The flexible plastic works like a cushion, so while it won’t stop you from clenching, it protects your teeth from damage.
-Dr. Morse can discuss other options if you’re interested in scheduling a consultation!Contact Us
+A nightguard is a mouthguard you wear at night.
+The flexible plastic works like a cushion to protect your teeth from damage.
+Please contact EJM Dental Studio today to schedule a consultation with our team!

 Image from Authority Dental under CC 2.0